 On the bright side, the press release also promises that "these games are updated with the easy-to-understand, player-friendly conveniences introduced in recent Pokémon core series video games."
 Hopefully, at least the pace of battles and movement in Brilliant Diamond and Shining Pearl is improved compared to the original, even if some other things that should've been changed aren't.

-Who is developing Pokémon Brilliant Diamond and Pokémon Shining Pearl?
+What studio is the Pokémon Brilliant Diamond and Pokémon Shining Pearl developer?

 Game Freak is the company that usually handles every single new mainline Pokémon game, but that actually isn't the case with Brilliant Diamond and Shining Pearl.
 As Game Freak is working on Pokémon Legends: Arceus, this project was handed off to Ilca Inc., an obscure Japanese developer that worked on Pokémon Home and as a support studio on games like Code Vein.